msjimc/circularMT/Guide/README.md

 ## Changing the colour of one or more features

-Initially, the colours of each type of feature is based on the order in which the feature types first occur in the file, to make a nicer display, it is possible to change the colour of a feature type or specific subset of features by pressing the ```Adjust``` button to the right of the ```Adjust colour scheme``` label (see blue box in Figure 22).
+Initially, the colours of each type of feature are based on the order in which the feature types first occur in the file, to make a nicer display, it is possible to change the colour of a feature or a specific subset of features by pressing the ```Adjust``` button to the right of the ```Adjust colour scheme``` label (see blue box in Figure 22).
 This will display the ```Adjust feature colours``` dialog form that allows the selection of the features to change and their new colour (Figure 22).

 ![Figure 22](images/figure22.jpg)